 Choosing among the numerous home exchange listing services can be a chore, and many people decide to join several organizations.
 Frankly, it is hard to distinguish between companies.
 However, if you research, you will find distinct advantages and disadvantages to all programs.

 Here is a summary of some of the benefits and drawbacks of home exchange listing services that I have researched:

 - The Big Three: Intervac, Home Link, and HomeExchange.com.
-Home Link and Intervac both maintain that they are the largest listing services around.
-They all feature many listings outside of the USA (mostly Europe and Australia) and list swappers.
+Home Link and Intervac maintain that they are the largest listing services.
+They all feature many listings outside the USA (mainly Europe and Australia) and list swappers.

-- Smaller home exchange listing services: Numerous smaller home exchange listing services exist like People Like Us.
-Typically, you will get more personal attention from these services than the big three, and however, you will have fewer choices.
+- More minor home exchange listing services: Numerous smaller home exchange listing services exist like People Like Us.
+Typically, you will get more personal attention from these services than the big three, but you will have fewer choices.